18F/development-guide/python/README.md

 When using Django, we **default** to starting with the most recent [Long Term Support](https://www.djangoproject.com/download/#supported-versions) release.
-This will give your project the most runway of support after 18F finishes the project.
+This will give your project the most runway of support after 18F finishes its work.
 If a second LTS becomes available while building the project, upgrade at the earliest convenience; devs that follow will thank you.

 Otherwise, our **standard** practice is to use the latest release of our libraries when first installing.
 Security updates (as indicated by GitHub or